unicode-org/cldr/docs/ldml/tr35-keyboards.md

 This document is a draft of a _technical preview_ of the Keyboard standard.
 This document has _not_ been approved for publication by the Unicode Consortium, and may be substantially altered before any publication.
 For the latest published version of UTS#35, see <https://www.unicode.org/reports/tr35/>

+In particular, Element and attribute names are expected to change pending further review.

 The CLDR [Keyboard Workgroup](https://cldr.unicode.org/index/keyboard-workgroup) is currently developing major changes to the CLDR keyboard specification.